Alan4247748/friendly-potato/blog/index.md

 ## /Brevity/

 In the realm of communication and information exchange, brevity is paramount.
 Less is more.
-Simpler is better.
-Conveying ideas with this heuristic enables smoother communication.
-When working with A.I. models using (), {}, and [] help to signal the most imporant information.
+Simpler the better.
+Conveying ideas with this heuristic enables smoother communication with A.I. systems.
+Even basic awareness of synatx using (), {}, and [] help to signal important information.
 Brevity helps to hold attention.
 Transformer models rely on an attention mechanism to streamline information, and deliver messages clearly and succinctly.

 ## /Local LLMs/